MemeDistributionCo/ComBot/README.md

 # ComBot
 A discord bot which allows the use of external plugins to be installed.
+This bot uses the [JDA](https://github.com/DV8FromTheWorld/JDA) wrapper created by [DV8FromTheWorld](https://github.com/DV8FromTheWorld)

 ## Plugin Downloads